 Burger King customer claims Whopper contained dead cockroach: 'I heaved a little bit'

-A Burger King customer in Florida says he was left “mortified” — and nauseous for days — after allegedly finding a surprise ingredient in his Whopper last week.
+A Burger King customer in Florida said he is still waiting for the fast food chain to make right an Whopper of an incident that he said left him “mortified” — and nauseous for days.

-Brian Garmon, of Panama City, claims he bit into a dead cockroach after just three bites of his burger, during a recent visit to the restaurant with three friends.
+Brian Garmon, of Panama City, claims he bit into a dead cockroach after just three bites of his Whopper hamburger, during a recent visit to the restaurant with three friends.

 “I was fed a roach in my burger last [Saturday] @ one of your locations,” Garmon wrote on Twitter.
 “I only know because I found half of it while eating.”